RedisLabs/redislabs-docs/content/rs/administering/active-active.md

 As part of the Redis Enterprise Software install, there is a procedure that checks if there is a network time service daemon installed, running, and configured to start on boot.
-When installing Redis Enterprise Software, the installation process will ask if you want to "tune the system".
-Answer yes to that and you will be prompted if you would like to install/configure a network time service.
+When installing Redis Enterprise Software, the installation process asks if you want to "tune the system".
+Answer yes to that and you are prompted if you would like to install/configure a network time service.
 Answer yes to that as well.
-The install will appear something like this.
+The install process is:

 ```src
 2017-10-30 11:24:07 [?]
 Do you want to automatically tune the system for best performance [Y/N]?
 Y